documenso/documenso/CONTRIBUTING.md

 - Consider the results from the discussion in the issue
 - Accept the [Contributor License Agreement](https://documen.so/cla) to ensure we can accept your contributions.

+## Taking issues

+Before taking an issue, ensure that:

+- The issue has been assigned the public label
+- The issue is clearly defined and understood
+- No one has been assigned to the issue
+- No one has expressed intention to work on it

+You can then:

+1. Comment on the issue with your intention to work on it
+2. Begin work on the issue

+Always feel free to ask questions or seek clarification on the issue.

 ## Developing

 The development branch is <code>main</code>.
 All pull request should be made against this branch.
 If you need help getting started, [join us on Discord](https://documen.so/discord).